 - The politics (and Biopolitics) of queer love

 - Chosen and nontraditional families and rainbow kids

 - Self-love, identity, acceptance, and other forms of Radical Love

 - Spaces and times where love is absent, but necessary

 - Love, intimacy, and solidarity in activism and social movements

 - Queer loving and sex in biology and sociology

 This year, we are also delighted to announce the first annual Bohnnet Foundation Paper Award.
-To be considered for the award a complete unpublished manuscript must be submitted and read at QGrad 2020.
+To be considered for the award, a complete unpublished manuscript must be submitted and read at QGrad 2020.
 The winning scholar will be given a monetary prize and their paper will be published in Queer Cats: UCLA’s LGBTQ Studies Journal.
-The deadline for submissions has been extended to Friday, October 25, 2019.
-Please see full details: QGradCFP_ExtendedDeadline.
+Deadline for submissions has been extended.
+Please see more details: QGradCFP_ExtendedDeadline.